 - What are the political ramifications of advocacy/silence?

-The Advocacy Committee may produce appropriate materials to advocate for our preferred goal, including a press release, Places in Peril listing, talking points for public meetings, and social media outreach.
-The Committee may also initiate targeted conversations with key players, stakeholders and constituents or call on assistance from outside partners and organizations like Preservation North Carolina, the National Trust for Historic Preservation, the Durham History Museum, Duke University, and so forth.
-If an historic designation such as statewide significance, National Register listing, Local Landmark status would help, the Committee or Staff may pursue that as well.
+Finally, the committee creates appropriate materials to advocate for our preferred goal, including a press release, Places in Peril listing, talking points for public meetings, and social media outreach.
+APAC may also initiate targeted conversations with key players, stakeholders and constituents or call on assistance from outside partners and organizations like Preservation North Carolina, the National Trust for Historic Preservation, the Durham History Museum, Duke, and so forth.
+If an historic designation such as statewide significance, National Register listing, Local Landmark status would help, APAC may pursue that as well.

 Want to get involved?
-Check out our committees, including Advocacy.
+Check out the committees, including APAC.